No. 14 Oregon pulls away in 2nd half to beat Oregon 69-54

 BIG PICTURE

-Oregon State: The Beavers had won the previous three meetings, including a 63-53 victory this month.
+Oregon State: The Beavers won the previous three meetings, including a 63-53 victory earlier this month.

 Oregon: The Ducks have won all 15 of their home games this season, with a 7-0 mark in Pac-12 play.